Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Why choosing the wrong tool is the real problem

-The pressure to adopt artificial intelligence is real.
-Regulation, investors, and competition are all pushing in the same direction.
-But that urgency is leading many companies to prioritize adoption over fit.
+The pressure to bring in artificial intelligence is real.
+Regulation, investors and competitors are all pushing in the same direction.
+But that urgency is leading many companies to prioritise adoption over fit.

-The data helps explain why.
-Lack of internal knowledge is currently the main barrier to implementing AI in sustainability.
-This is compounded by the difficulty of measuring its real impact.
-In addition, 32% of companies cite cost as a constraint, 25% point to poor data quality, and 23% mention security and privacy risks.
-This is highlighted in the report Artificial Intelligence and Companies: Keys to Advancing Sustainability by the UN Global Compact Spain.
+The data helps explain it.
+A lack of internal knowledge is currently one of the main barriers to implementing AI in sustainability, compounded by the difficulty of measuring its real impact.
+On top of that, 32% of companies cite cost as a brake, 25% point to poor data quality and 23% mention security and privacy risks.
+So says the report 'Artificial Intelligence and Companies: keys to advancing in sustainability' by the UN Global Compact in Spain.

-• Platforms that require more data than the company can generate
+• Platforms that require more data than the company can generate.

-• Outputs that are not actionable for sustainability teams
+• Outputs that are not actionable for sustainability teams.

 What an AI solution for sustainability should deliver

-1. It must address a specific use case
+1. It answers a specific use case

 2. It works with the data you have, not the data you wish you had

-3. It delivers actionable results
+3. It generates actionable results

-In sustainability, this is especially critical.
-It’s not just about measuring—it’s about understanding where to act: which emissions to reduce first, which processes to adjust, or which levers will have the greatest impact.
+One of the most common mistakes is confusing information with decision.
+Having more data or better dashboards does not guarantee better management if it does not translate into concrete actions.
+In sustainability this is especially critical: it is not just about measuring, but about understanding where to act: which emissions to reduce first, which processes to adjust, or which levers have the greatest impact.

-Common mistakes when adopting AI in sustainability
+Common mistakes when bringing AI into sustainability

 Carolina Skarupa